grafana/loki/docs/sources/query/logcli/getting-started.md

 Parallelization:

-You can download an unlimited number of logs in parallel, there are a few flags which control this behaviour:
+You can download an unlimited number of logs in parallel, there are a few flags which control this behavior:

   --parallel-duration
   --parallel-max-workers